Grandeur of Sikkim and Darjeeling 14 Days / 13 Nights

 Day 01: Arrive Darjeeling

-Upon arrival at Bagdogra Airport, you are met by your guide and driven to Darjeeling (100km/65 miles.
-3 ½ hrs).
+Upon arrival at Bagdogra Airport, you are met by your guide and driven to Darjeeling (100km/65 miles, 3and ½ hrs).
 It’s a scenic drive through the coniferous forests and terraced tea plantations.
-Darjeeling, situated at an altitude of 2,134m, has moderate temperatures and was developed by the British as a Hill Resort in order to avoid the heat of summer.
-On a clear day, we can enjoy spectacular views of the Himalayas including the third highest mountain on earth, Kanchendzunga, which the Sikkim people regard as their guardian deity.
-Upon arrival, check in to the hotel and after arest, take a stroll in Chowrastha or town square.
+Darjeeling, situated at an altitude of 2,134m has moderate temperatures and was developed by the British as a hill resort in order to avoid the heat of summer.
+On a clear day, we can enjoy spectacular views of the Himalayas including the third highest mountain on earth, Kanchendzunga, which the people in Sikkim regard as their guardian deity.
+Check in to the hotel and after a rest; take a stroll in Chowrasta or town square.

 Day 02: Darjeeling

-We awake early in the morning and driven to Tiger Hill (11km/7 miles) for the sunrise and a magnificent mountain panorama view.
-Tiger hill (2590 m.) is the highest point in this area and famous for breathtaking sunrise view on Mount Kanchenjunga.
-Mount Everest (8,848)-the highest mountain in the world is also visible on a clear day.
-Return to the hotel and after breakfast; we embark on sightseeing of the highlights of Darjeeling.
-We visit the Mountaineering Institutewhich houses a considerable collection of items used by the early Everest explorers, and the Darjeeling Zoo housing several interesting Himalayan species including snow leopards and red pandas.
-Wetake a short train ride on the 120 year old steam train, the Darjeeling Hill Railway, and stop to visit the New Ghoom monastery.
-Overnight hotel in Darjeeling.
+We wake up early in the morning and drive to Tiger Hill (11km/7 miles) for the sunrise view and a magnificent mountain panorama view.
+Tiger Hill (2,590m) is the highest point in this area and famous for breathtaking sunrise view on Mount Kanchenjunga.
+Mount Everest (8,848m) - the highest mountain in the world - is also visible on a clear day.
+Return to the hotel and after breakfast, we embark on sightseeing the highlights of Darjeeling.
+We visit Mountaineering Institute which houses a considerable collection of items used by the early Mt.
+Everest explorers, and Darjeeling Zoo housing several interesting Himalayan species including snow leopards and red pandas.
+We take a short train ride on the 120 year old steam train, Darjeeling Hill Railway and stop to visit Ghoom monastery.
+Overnight in a hotel in Darjeeling.